linuxhw/hw-probe/README.md

 You can adjust device statuses in your probe and leave comments.
 Look for big green REVIEW button on the probe page.

+Look for 'Export template to forum' link at the bottom of the probe page to generate BBCode review template to post on your favorite forum.

 AppImage
 --------